segmentio/segment-docs/src/connections/destinations/catalog/zopim/index.md

 <!-- End of Zendesk Widget script -->
 ```

-4. In about 45 minutes the CDN updates and the Zendesk Chat snippet is initialized onto your page.
+4. The Segment CDN updates in about 45 minutes, and the Zendesk Chat snippet initializes on your page and begins sending data.

 ## Identify